Srijith-rkr/Whispering-LLaMA/README.md

 # Dataset
 We have uploaded our N-best Hypotheses dataset generated using Whisper-Tiny on [Hugging Face PeacefulData](https://huggingface.co/datasets/PeacefulData/HyPoradise-v1-GigaSpeech).
 The hypotheses were generated using the Hugging Face [GigaSpeech dataset](https://huggingface.co/datasets/speechcolab/gigaspeech) M subset.
 You will be able to map the hypothesis on our dataset with the audio clips from the Gigaspeeh dataset using the 'ID' tag.

+# Model Weights
+We are working on hosting the model weights in [Huggin Face/Whispering-LLaMA](https://huggingface.co/Srijith-rkr/Whispering-LLaMA) for easier setup.

 # Training & Inference
 Please refer to :
 - data_preparation to generate your custom n-best hypothesis dataset
 - training/WL-M.py to train the best our best model on your dataset
 - Inference/WL-M.py to run inference

-# Model Weights
-We are working on hosting the model weights in Huggin Face models for easier setup.

 # Acknowledgements